 Table 1 provides summary statistics on respective sales share of median and average subsidiaries in 2007 by the type of buyer firms and operating regions: unrelated arm's length buyers and related buyers in the host country, Korea, or third countries.
 Likewise, Table 2 summarizes respective input share of median and average subsidiaries in 2007 by the type of supplier firms and operating regions: unrelated arm's length suppliers and related suppliers in the host country, Korea, or third countries.
 In both tables, Panel A reports summary statistics for all the subsidiaries in the sample, further broken down into subsidiaries located in advanced countries (Panel B) and subsidiaries located in emerging market countries (Panel C).
-First two columns in each panel are from all the subsidiaries across all sectors, while the third and fourth columns are from subsidiaries operating in the wholesale and retail sector and the last two columns consider manufacturing subsidiaries.10 tor subsidiaries, specifically from manufacturing subsidiaries.
-Panel A in Table 1 shows that most of sales by wholesale and retail sector subsidiaries are made to unrelated arm's length customers-the median firm's sales share to unrelated parties in the wholesale and retail sector is 100%, while that in the manufacturing sector is 77%.
-Moreover, according to Panel A in Table 2, most of inputs purchased by wholesale and retail sector subsidiaries are supplied by related parties-the median firm's input share from related firms in the wholesale and retail sector is 94%, while that in the manufacturing sector is 30%.
-Such pattern of sales and sourcing activities by wholesale and retail sector subsidiaries is consistent with the export-supporting FDI motive-keeping production at home while shifting distribution tasks to foreign affiliates in the local market, thereby saving the variable distribution cost in return for an additional fixed cost to set up subsidiaries abroad (Krautheim, 2013).
-We also note that most of wholesale and retail sector subsidiaries are concentrated in advanced countries (100 out of 131 in Table 1 and 94 out of 119 in Table 2).
+First two columns in each panel are from all the subsidiaries across all sectors, while the third and fourth columns are from subsidiaries operating in the manufacturing sector.12

+First of all, Tables 1 reveals the distinct nature of manufacturing subsidiaries from subsidiaries in other sectors with regard to their sales to unrelated firms.13 Panel A in Table 1 shows that the median firm's sales share to unrelated parties in